When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 A Messy Past, A Fresh Start

-Chase doesn’t remember falling off a roof, hitting his head, or anything else about his life except his name.
-When he returns to school, some children are excited to see him, and others are afraid.
-While battling with his extreme memory loss, Chase begins to question what happened in his past and how he will navigate his future.
+Chase doesn’t remember falling off a roof or anything else about his life except his name.
+When he returns to school, some children are excited to see him, but others are terrified.
+Chase realizes he might not have been a nice kid before his accident.

-Nine-year-olds will enjoy the unusual premise as well as the twists and turns this book takes.
-I love that it also opens up important conversations about bullying, empathy, and friendship.
+Nine-year-olds will enjoy the amnesia mystery as well as the redemption arc.
+It opens up important conversations about bullying, second chances, and the choice to be kind.

 Product Specs